 - Once FMLA leave expires, can other laws, such as the Americans with Disabilities Act, require additional leave?

 - What other types of protected time off may be required by state laws?

 - Who do you contact for guidance on leave issues?

-Clear Law’s Compliance Advisory Team is available to review your family, medical, and other leave policies and your workplace accommodation policies.
+Clear Law’s Compliance Advisory Team is available to review your family, medical, and other leave policies.

 “Everyone here is absolutely thrilled about working with Clear Law Institute as partners.
 I personally have never had an external vendor be as supportive, responsive and flexible.”

 –Christine Berry, Director of Learning and Development , State of Massachusetts